Intrinsic rigidity of extremal horizons: Introduction

 where $a>0$ is a constant (the rotation parameter), $-1\leq x\leq 1$ and $\partial_\phi$ is a $2\pi$-periodic axial Killing vector field.
 It has been an outstanding open problem to determine whether spherical topology of $M$ together with the equations (\ref{eq:HEE}) imply the existence of a Killing vector field.
 This would in turn imply that if $M=S^2$, then all solutions to (\ref{eq:HEE}) arise from some extremal Kerr solution.
 Until now, the closest result in this direction has been established by Chru\'sciel, Szybka and Tod \cite{CST} who, building on an earlier work \cite{JK}, proved the uniqueness of the Kerr horizon (\ref{kerr_exact}) in its neighbourhood in the space of all solutions of the horizon equation (\ref{eq:HEE}).

 In this paper we show that any non-trivial solution to (\ref{eq:HEE}) on a compact surface must in fact admit a Killing field.
 We will actually prove much more: the existence of a Killing field holds in any dimension and also with a cosmological constant.
-Our main result is the following. \begin{theorem} Let $(M, g)$ be an $n$-dimensional compact Riemannian manifold without boundary admitting a non-gradient vector field $X$ such that (\ref{eq:HEE}) holds.
-Then $(M, g)$ admits a Killing vector field $K$.
+Our main result is the following. \begin{theorem} Let $(M, g)$ be an $n$-dimensional compact, orientable\footnote{If $M$ is not orientable then the pair $(g, X^\flat)$ can be pulled back to the oriented covering space $\hat{M}$ of $M$.
+The Killing vector field on $\hat{M}$ resulting from Theorem \ref{maintheo0} can then be pushed forward to a Killing vector of $(M, g)$.}, Riemannian manifold without boundary admitting a non-gradient vector field $X$ such that (\ref{eq:HEE}) holds.
+Then there exists a Killing vector field $K$ of $(M, g)$ such that $K^\flat=\Gamma X^\flat+\td \Gamma$ where $\Gamma$ is a smooth positive function.
 Furthermore, if either (i) $\lambda\leq 0$, or (ii) $n=2$ and $\lambda$ is arbitrary, then $[K, X]=0$. \end{theorem} This result is complementary to the aforementioned classification of static horizons which correspond to $X^\flat$ closed.
 The proof of Theorem \ref{maintheo0} makes use of the existence of a principal eigenvector of a certain second order elliptic operator \cite{Andersson:2007fh, Lucietti:2012sf}, together with a remarkable tensor identity (\ref{eq:identity}) which we shall establish in Proposition \ref{prop}.
 The principal eigenvector will give a candidate for a Killing vector $K$, and the identity will allow to reduce the $g$--norm $|{\mathcal L}_X g|^2$ to a total divergence.
 Thus its integral over a closed manifold $M$ vanishes which implies that $K$ is a solution to the Killing equations.
 The identity then implies that the vector field $X$ is also invariant under the Killing field provided $\lambda \leq 0$, thus establishing part (i) of the theorem.
 This latter condition is significant because it implies that $K$ extends to a Killing field of the associated near-horizon geometry.
 It is worth emphasising that the validity of the identity (\ref{eq:identity}) is based on several cancellations which depend crucially on the precise numerical factor appearing in the quadratic in $X$ term of the horizon equation (\ref{eq:HEE}).
 For $n=2$ a more detailed analysis of the horizon equation establishes part (ii) of the theorem.